Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 ## Run the Windows 10 companion app on your PC

-This Windows app allows you to use your development PC to simulate a mobile app that uses the BLE connection to the nRF52 to configure Wi-Fi setup and device control on the Azure Sphere device.
+This Windows app allows you to use your development computer to simulate a mobile app that uses the BLE connection to the nRF52 to configure Wi-Fi setup and device control on the Azure Sphere device.
 It provides reference code that can be ported to other platforms.

 1. Start a separate instance of Visual Studio.
 1. Open WifiSetupAndDeviceControlViaBle/WindowsApp/WifiSetupAndDeviceControlViaBle.sln.